Brilliant-Labs/code.bl/packaged/docs/static/mb/projects/bboard-tutorials-cyberville/Networking/2_MAC_IP/README.md

 You can __download__ the code for this activity here: https://alpha.brilliantlabs.ca/documents/cybersec/Cyber-Security-Activity-7B.hex

-Or use this code example to obtein the MAC and IP addresses
+Or use this code example to obtain the MAC and IP addresses

 ```blocks
 Cybersec.WifiConnect("Cyberville", "")